vijay1996/EasyPg/readme.md

 #### 2.2.2 By column names

-This method is handy when a record or multiple records have to be fetched based on columns other than the primary key.
+This method is handy when a query has to be generated where single or multiple records have to be fetched based on columns other than the primary key.
 Here is the syntax of the method -
 ```typescript
 user.setColumns(columns);
 user.setValues(values);